How To Onboard Your New Employee Effectively: The Manager’s Checklist for New Hires

 - It ensures you don’t miss any crucial onboarding steps.

-- It guarantees a consistent onboarding experience for each new employee.
+- It guarantees a consistent onboarding UX (user experience) for each new employee.

 - Makes it easy to schedule knowledge-sharing sessions.